Understanding Religion and Populism

 Kalpana Jain is a long-time investigative journalist who worked at Times of India for many years and reports on Hindu nationalism.
 John Fea, professor of American history and chair of the history department at Messiah University, is a scholar of Christian nationalism.
 Jain and Fea engaged in a conversation about specific examples of religion and nationalist populism in different regions of the world and how those narratives relate to broader trends globally.
 The dialogue was moderated by Ann Peters, university and community outreach director at the Pulitzer Center on Crisis Reporting.

-This event was co-sponsored by Georgetown University’s Berkley Center for Religion, Peace, and World Affairs and the Pulitzer Center on Crisis Reporting.
+This event was co-sponsored by Georgetown University’s Berkley Center for Religion, Peace, and World Affairs and the Pulitzer Center on Crisis Reporting with support from the Henry Luce Foundation.

 Discover similar content through these related topics and regions.